depapp/IndoGitHubers/README.md

 - Run command: `npm run docker`
 - If you facing error, it because some of optional dependencies are needs to be installed in the proper operating system.
 You can re-run command `npm i` inside the bash terminal in your Docker command.
 - Run the test: `npm run e2e`
+- To regenerate the new snapshot, you need to run command: `npm run test:e2e -- --update-snapshots`

 ## 💪 Support me